GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 Run this command in the terminal (**Cloud Shell terminal**).

 > **Note**: With this command we're priming the backend that generates metrics to behave in a specific way.
+> **Note**:  Check if the BACKEND_ADDRESS env variable is set in your environment before you do this.

 ```sh
 curl -X POST \